A drought happens when there is no rain for a long time.

 This is called erosion.

-Planting trees may help stop the soil being blown away in times of drought.
+Planting trees before a drought may help stop the soil being blown away in times of drought.

 To prepare for a time of drought, people store water in dams and use the water from larger rivers to irrigate their crops.
 The water supply to homes and to industry is limited.